 to be retrieved by a parent.)

 When it is deemed necessary, the administration may suspend students from class.
-Either home suspension or in-school suspension will be left to the discretion of the administration.
+Either home suspension or in-school suspension will be left to the discretion of the administration Parents will be notified by telephone and a conference will be arranged.
 During in-school suspension, a student is marked present.
-In the case of home suspension, the student is marked absent.
+In the case of home suspension, the student is marked absent and suspended.
 A student would be required to complete all school assignments during the period of suspension.
-Suspensions are entered on the student's permanent record card.
+Home suspensions are entered on the student's permanent record card at the discretion of administration.
+Subsequent suspensions may result in a student’s expulsion.

 In all cases involving possible suspension or expulsion, the parents of the student will be notified as soon as possible.